Center for Applied Intelligent Systems Research (CAISR)

 CAISR is a multidisciplinary research center with researchers from different areas.
 Our research directions are governed by the needs of society and are done in collaboration with our industrial partners.

 Collaboration and organisaton

-CAISR is closely linked to Centre for Health Technology Halland, the lab Halmstad Intelligent Home and Technology Area Aware Intelligent Systems:
+CAISR is closely linked to the research profile CAISR Health, the industrial research centre Health Data Centre, the innovation centre Leap for Life, the lab Halmstad Intelligent Home and Technology Area Aware Intelligent Systems:

 - Halmstad Intelligent Home (HINT)

 - Technology Area Aware Intelligent Systems

 - AI Sweden

 - Halland municipalities (Falkenberg, Halmstad, Hylte, Kungsbacka and Varberg)